-This sector is rightly called the manufacturing sector which uses the produce of the primary sector as its raw materials.
-Since manufacturing is done by the industries, this sector is also called the industrial sector-bread and biscuits, cakes, automobiles, textiles, etc.
+This sector is rightly called the manufacturing sector, which uses the produce of the primary sector as its raw materials.
+Since manufacturing is done by the industries, this sector is also called the industrial sector-examples are production of bread and biscuits, cakes, automobiles, textiles, etc.

-3. TERTIARY SECTOR
+3. Tertiary Sector

-This sector includes all those economic activities where different 'services' are produced such as education, banking, insurance, transportation, tourism, etc. This sector is also known as the services sector.
+This sector includes all economic activities where different 'services' are produced such as education, banking, insurance, transportation, tourism, etc. This sector is also known as the services sector.